Why should we add tags to support tickets?

 That’s why the majority of CRMs and Support management systems integrate one or another form of automatic tagging.
 Zendesk implements keyword-based automatic tagging that works by identifying one or some keywords to add a tag.
 This automation offers great help in many situations, especially when the tickets deal with technical issues and the existence of technical key terms can make the job and relieve the team from manual work.

-Keyword-based tagging works by processing the ticket and comparing the words in the text with the chosen keywords.
+Zendesk automatic tagging works by processing the ticket and comparing the words in the text with the chosen keywords.
 The top found matches are added to the ticket as tags.
 For example, if you receive the ticket “I didn’t get my TV, I think there is a shipping issue with my order”, Zendesk will identify the word “shipping” so the tag “shipping” will be applied.
 By using simple business rules, the ticket can be routed accordingly.

 Keyword-based tagging is insufficient